stephencweiss/stephencharlesweiss.com/content/blog/2019-08-01/vimtutor.md

 ![](./vimtutor-welcome-screen.png)

-It’s a very accessible tutorial, yet teaches the hardest thing to learn almost right away — how to quit!
+It's a very accessible tutorial, yet teaches the hardest thing to learn almost right away — how to quit!

 Noting this because googling “vim tutorial” yields many sites with their own, but `vimtutor` is always with me - so why not take advantage?